Study298/eShop/README.md

+I will try to learn by deleting some features from this work and replacing with something worse

 # eShop Reference Application - "AdventureWorks"

 A reference .NET application implementing an e-commerce website using a services-based architecture with [Aspire](https://aspire.dev/).